Priceless Jewels Snatched From German State Museum - UrduPoint

 The stolen items included brilliant-cut diamonds that belonged to a collection of jewellery of 18th-century Saxony ruler Augustus the Strong.

+Nevertheless, the stolen items are "of inestimable art-historical and cultural-historical value," she said.

 "We cannot put an exact value on them because they are priceless," said Ackermann, adding she was "shocked by the brutality of the break-in."
-The thieves launched the brazen raid after a fire broke out at an electrical panel near the museum in the early hours of Monday, deactivating its alarm as well as street lighting, police said, adding that investigations were ongoing to determine if there was a link to the robbery.
+The thieves launched their brazen raid after having set off a fire at an electrical panel near the museum in the early hours of Monday, deactivating its alarm as well as street lighting, police said.

 Despite the power cut, a surveillance camera kept working and filmed two men breaking in.